 Whether you’re looking for an orthodontist in Kansas City for yourself or your child, remember that every case is unique.
 It is crucial to consult with an experienced orthodontist who can assess your oral health to determine the most appropriate time to initiate braces and achieve optimal results.

 For some inspiration, check out our “Before and After Braces” Wall of Fame.
 Brace yourself – this could be you!
 At Fry Orthodontics, your initial exam is free.
-Schedule an in-office orthodontic visit or opt for a virtual visit to get started.
+Schedule an in-office orthodontic visit or call 913.469.9191 to schedule a Video Exam.